Remote Flow

 }

 Upon receiving an error response, the Wallet Instance SHOULD inform the User of the error condition in an appropriate manner.
-Additionally, the Wallet Instance SHOULD log the error and MAY attempt to recover from certain errors if feasible.
-For example, if the error is server_error, the Wallet Instance MAY prompt the User to re-enter or scan a new QR code, if applicable.
+The Wallet Instance SHOULD log the error and MAY attempt to recover from certain errors if feasible.
+For example, if the error is server_error, the Wallet Instance SHOULD prompt the User to re-enter or scan a new QR code, if applicable.

 Warning

-The current OpenID4VP specification outlines various error responses that a Wallet Instance may return to the Relying Party (Verifier) in case of faulty requests (OpenID4VP, Section 6.4.
-Error Response).
+The current OpenID4VP specification outlines various error responses that a Wallet Instance may return to the Relying Party (Verifier) in case of faulty requests.
 For privacy enhancement, Wallet Instances SHOULD NOT notify the Relying Party of faulty requests in certain scenarios.
 This is to prevent any potential misuse of error responses that could lead to gather informations that could be exploited.

 Authorization Response Details

-After getting the User authorization and consent for the presentation of the Credentials, the Wallet Instance sends the Authorization Response to the Relying Party response_uri endpoint, the content SHOULD be encrypted according OpenID4VP Section 6.3, using the Relying Party public key.
+After obtaining the User authorization and consent for the presentation of the Credentials, the Wallet Instance sends the Authorization Response to the Relying Party response_uri endpoint, the content SHOULD be encrypted according OpenID4VP Section 7.3, using the Relying Party public key.

 Note